This section provides an overview of different ways to run Python code, and quickstart guides for:

 Jupyter notebooks, and

-Here we hope to provide you with enough information to understand the differences and similarities between each platform so that you can make the best chose for your work environment and learn along effectively, regardless of your Python platform preference.
+Here we hope to provide you with enough information to understand the differences and similarities between each platform, so that you can make the best choice for your work environment and learn along effectively, regardless of your Python platform preference.

 In general, it is always best to test your programs in the same environment in which they will be run.
 The biggest factors to consider when choosing your platform are: